Year 0 Subscription

 Coffee is in crisis.

 Across the globe, humanity consumes 2.2 billion cups of coffee daily, each of which generates 15 times its weight in CO2e and consumes 14 times its volume in water - making it the 5th most climate-warming crop.
-Today's extractive model of coffee production maximizes yields by thinning native flora to make room for monocultures, planting coffee in tight rows, and applying ~250 lbs of chemical fertilizers, herbicides, and pesticides to every acre.
+Today's extractive model of coffee production maximizes yields by thinning native flora, planting coffee in tight rows, and applying chemical fertilizers, herbicides, and pesticides.

 By 2050, rising temperatures paired with the increasing droughts and plant disease outbreaks will shrink the amount of land suitable for growing coffee by 50 percent while threatening 60 percent of all coffee species.
 This shock will be felt the most by the 25 million smallholder farmers who grow and harvest 80 percent of the coffee humanity consumes.